jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_uninstall.md

 ---
-title: Uninstall
+title: Uninstall Spotlight Enterprise
 tags: [setup]
 keywords: setup, install
-summary: "Spotlight Mobile operates in an environment where Spotlight on SQL Server and / or Spotlight on Oracle is installed.
-Use Spotlight Mobile to monitor your Spotlight connections remotely via your mobile device.
-Spotlight Mobile features include a heatmap, alarms list, alarm details and the ability to snooze and acknowledge alarms."
+summary: "Multiple Spotlight Clients and servers may be involved.
+Uninstall the Spotlight Diagnostic Server before you uninstall all Spotlight clients."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_uninstall.html
 folder: SpotlightEnterprise
 ---

-Multiple Spotlight clients and servers may be involved.
-Uninstall the Spotlight Diagnostic Server before you uninstall all Spotlight clients.

-### 1. Optionally, backup before uninstall
+## 1. Backup before uninstall
 Backup all Spotlight configuration and saved collection data.
-For more information, see Backup Spotlight data on page 23.

-### 2. Uninstall the Spotlight Diagnostic Server
+## 2. Uninstall the Spotlight Diagnostic Server

 For the Windows server on which the Spotlight Diagnostic Server is installed:

-1. Open Windows Control Panel.
+1. Open Windows **Control Panel**.
-2. Select Programs and Features
+2. Select **Programs and Features**
-3. Select Spotlight Diagnostic Server and click Remove.
+3. Select **Spotlight Diagnostic Server** and click **Remove**.

-NOTE: A running Spotlight Diagnostic Server is automatically shut down before being uninstalled.
+{% include note.html content="A running Spotlight Diagnostic Server is automatically shut down before being uninstalled." %}

-### 3. Uninstall Spotlight Clients
+## 3. Uninstall Spotlight Clients

-Repeat for each Windows server on which a client is installed:
+Repeat for each Windows server on which a Spotlight Client is installed:

-1. Open Windows Control Panel.
+1. Open Windows **Control Panel**.
-2. Select Programs and Features
+2. Select **Programs and Features**
-3. Select Spotlight on SQL Server Enterprise and click Remove.
+3. Select **Spotlight on SQL Server Enterprise** and click **Remove**.

-### The Playback Database and Spotlight Statistics Repository
+## 4. Delete the Playback Database and Spotlight Statistics Repository
-The Playback Database and Spotlight Statistics Repository are not removed when Spotlight is uninstalled.
+The Playback Database and Spotlight Statistics Repository are not removed when Spotlight Enterprise is uninstalled.
 You may delete them independently.
-You may use the Playback Database again with another Spotlight installation.
+You may use the Playback Database again with another Spotlight Enterprise installation.

 {% include links.html %}